 This increased over the following years, with NFL Network airing over 30 hours of live NFL Combine coverage in 2010.
 In 2019, ESPN also aired parts of the NFL Combine, becoming the first television coverage of the event not shown on NFL Network.

 The NFL also introduced a veteran combine in 2015.
-This was for players that had previously been eligible for an NFL Draft.
+This was for players that had previously been eligible for an NFL draft.
 While over 2,000 applications were made, only a few players were selected, and only two players from the event were on an NFL roster by Week 1 of the 2015 season (Brandon Copeland and Ifeanyi Momah).
-The veteran combine was canceled in 2016 and the format was adjusted in 2016, with the focus shifting back to younger players.
+The veteran combine was canceled and re-adjusted in 2016, with the focus shifting back to younger players.

 The NFL Combine has only had four official locations in its history.
 The first two NFL Combines were held in Tampa, Florida; New Orleans hosted the event in 1984 and 1986.
 In 1985, Arizona hosted the first “comprehensive” NFL Combine.